First day of grad school!

 Get the right textbooks

 I did not initially realize just how important it is to use textbooks besides the assigned standbys.
 Textbooks should be helpful resources, so if yours isn’t working for you I recommend giving another one a try!
-Here are some course-by-course recommendations of books I found useful.
-Many were available from my library and/or interlibrary loan.
+Many helpful textbooks that your program doesn’t use may be available on interlibrary loan.

 Jackson's Classical Electrodynamics Textbook on its side